jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/aio_duplex_install_kubernetes.rst

    #. **For OpenStack only:** Configure the host settings for the vSwitch.

-      If using |OVS-DPDK| vSwitch, run the following commands:
+      If using |OVS-DPDK| vswitch, run the following commands:

       Default recommendation for an |AIO|-controller is to use a single core for |OVS-DPDK| vSwitch.
 This should have been automatically configured,